VideoMasters/VideoDownloaderBot/README.md

-# lecture_download_bot
+# VideoDownloaderBot
-Download lectures using this telegram bot
+Download videos from various websites using this telegram bot